patronasxdxd/CTFS/docs/1_Agave.md

 **Objective:** Advance time by one hour after the initial prepare.

-**Why** This time advancement is part of a simulation scenario to trigger changes in the account's health factor or to simulate the passage of time, allowing for dynamic testing.
+**Why?** This time advancement is part of a simulation scenario to trigger changes in the account's health factor or to simulate the passage of time, allowing for dynamic testing.

 ### Liquidation Mechanism